vvt221/dv_test/README.md

 so, can you show any pattern about these vehicles?
 For example, how many of them were violating, and where were they distributed in both time and space?

+##### Note : Steps for the creation of the dataset for visualization purposes are available in the supporting .ipynb notebooks which can be found in the repo.

 ## Links to Visualization and Short Explanation:

 ### Task 1: What is the serving rate for each scenario throughout the day, comparing to the overall serving rate?
 Serving rate is the number of successfully matched trip in a period of time.
 For example, is the serving rate higher in the rush hour or at night?